acionescu/event-bus/README.md

  Well, the main event information can only be controlled by the developer, from the code.
 Only there this kind of info is available and can be added to the event.
 So this cannot be debated.

- However, the meta information, which specifies how an event should be treated and further processed through the system, can and should be configurable from outside the code ( e.g. from a configuration file )
+ However, the meta information, which specifies how an event should be treated and further processed through the system, or if an event should be fired at all, can and should be configurable from outside the code ( e.g. from a configuration file ).

  I also see the usefulness of a sysadmin being able to request for a particular event more informations about the state of the system when this event was generated.
 The way in which this could be done should be further discussed, however I see two possible approaches: either adding more info to the original event, or generate another event with additional data that can be directly linked with the original one.